Gnoxter/devcat/README.md

 /dev/cat is a small kernel module which simulates a cat via a probalistic automata.
 It eats, sleeps, snoozes, plays and runs around.
-Its actions are sometimes reflected in the kernel log.
+Its actions are reflected in the kernel log.
-Sometimes, while running around, it -accidently- knocks over process, cats be cats you know.
+Sometimes, while running around, it ~~accidently~~ knocks over processes, cats be cats you know.

 	devcat: *eats*
 	devcat: *zzz*